ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-lidarlite.rst

    Lidar-Lites manufactured before Feb 2015 have I2C interface communications issues.
 For these lidar please connect using PWM.

 The connector cable has a 6-pin CLIK Mate connector on one end and tinned leads on the other.
-The leads should be soldered to a DF13 or JST connector and connected to the flight controller's I2C port as shown below
+The leads should be soldered to a DF13 or JST connector and connected to the autopilot's I2C port as shown below

 The power to the rangefinder should be supplied from a separate external BEC as shown in the diagram below.